ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Install from a batch file
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-AEDT already includes CPython 3.7, which can be used to run PyAEDT,
+AEDT already includes CPython 3.7, which can be used to run PyAEDT.
-then is possible to use it as a virtual environment to run pyaedt.
+It is also possible to use CPython 3.7 as a virtual environment to run PyAEDT.

 If you are running on Windows, you can download
 :download:`PyAEDT Environment with IDE bat file <../Resources/pyaedt_with_IDE.bat>`